 How Long After an Injury Can I Make a Claim in Florida?

-In Florida, you have four years from the date of the accident to file a personal injury claim.
+In Florida, you have two years from the date of the accident to file a personal injury claim.
 If you do not file within this time frame, you will be barred from recovering compensation.

 Can I Get a Settlement Without a Lawyer?